simonesilvestroni/m2m-website/_posts/2020-07-30-in-our-dreams-bass-song-antiquity.md

 date: '2020-07-30'
 last_modified_at: '2021-11-12 15:25:40'
 tags:
+  - 'bass'
   - 'indie artist'
+  - 'reaper'
   - 'bandcamp'
-  - 'bass'
-  - 'indie artist'
   - 'music release'
   - 'usa'
   - 'sound project'
 summary: "‘In Our Dreams’ is the new single by Gerald Duchene.
 Vocals by Dan Ecclestone, bass by Minutes to Midnight."
+featimage: true
+featimage-name: 'feat-in-our-dreams.webp'
+featimage-alt: Cover for the song 'In Our Dreams'
+featimage-width: 1000
+featimage-height: 1000
 ---
 {% include bandcamp.liquid size="bc-single" iframecode='<iframe style="border: 0; width: 100%; height: 120px;" src="https://bandcamp.com/EmbeddedPlayer/track=984842794/size=large/bgcol=ffffff/linkcol=333333/tracklist=false/artwork=small/transparent=true/"><a href="https://sessions.antiquity-music.com/track/in-our-dreams">In Our Dreams by Antiquity</a></iframe>' %}